monokrome/web-base-frontend/README.md

     npm install

-This should resolve all dependencies, and you should have a server running at **localhost:8080** by running the following command:
+This should resolve all dependencies.
+Make sure that you've set the environment variable **NODE_ENV** to **development**, and you should be able to find a server running at **localhost:8000** by running the following command:

     npm start